Ellen Löfqvist

-Ellen Löfqvist (born 10 August 1997) is a Swedish professional footballer who currently plays as a defender for Malmö in the Damallsvenskan.
+Ellen Christina Löfqvist (born 10 August 1997) is a Swedish professional footballer who currently plays as a defender for Malmö in the Damallsvenskan.

-Playing career
+Club career

-Sundsvalls

 She joined Division 1 club Sundsvalls on 9 January 2014.
 In 2015, she helped them finish first in the norra Svealand group and win promotion to the Elitettan.

-Piteå

 She was the team captain of Piteå between October 2018 and March 2022.
 In her first season as captain, Piteå won their first National Championship title.

-International
+International career

 Löfqvist was part of the squad that represented Sweden at the U19 European Championship in Israel in July 2015, where Sweden won gold.